AmanGuptAnalytics/Project-Three-NY-Taxi-End-To-End/README.md

 + Next, external table is made in bigquery by using the task bigquery_external_table_task which takes the data from organized gcs bucket and creates external tables.
 + The third task is to create partitioned tables in bigquery, this is done by the task:  bq_create_partitioned_table_job.

-### **Data Transformation**
+### **Data Transformations using dbt**

 After the data is written into bigquery tables, it must be adequately modeled to serve the needs of the business.
-For this data, dbt cloud was used as it is an intuitive and easy-to-use tool for data transformations.
+For this data, dbt cloud was used for data transformations.

 The first step was making ***staging tables***: